SoftInstigate/restheart-website/docs/tutorial.md

 {% include docs-head.html %}

-{% include doc-in-progress.html %}

 {% include running-examples.md %}

-## GET all Documents from the Collection
+## GET Documents from the Collection

 Now let’s get all documents in a row.
 For this, we send a GET request to the whole collection: